davelindo/galleryofbabel/README.md

 ## Troubleshooting

 *   **Crashes:** If `gobx` crashes, a custom crash reporter will print a backtrace.
 Set `GOBX_NO_CRASH_REPORTER=1` to disable this.
-*   **Calibration Warnings:** If you see "No valid MPS calibration found", run the calibration commands listed above.
+*   **Calibration Warnings:** If you see "No valid Metal calibration found", run the calibration commands listed above.
 *   **State Reset:** If you want to restart exploration from a random location, pass `--state-reset` to the explore command.